jgalang21/Resume/README.md

 https://researchit.las.iastate.edu/hardware

-If you have any questions about my coding experience, or anything in general, please don't hesitate to contact me.
+If you have any questions about my coding experience, or anything in general, please don't hesitate to contact me via phone or email on my original resume.